Key Points

 Business Debt Relief

 In 2021, Florida’s Division of Corporations recorded over 2 million active limited liability companies in the state.
 Business owners often absorb company debt at the expense of their own finances to keep the company going.
 Small business owners in Florida may qualify for federal programs to relieve principal, interest, and fees on a small business loan.
-Business owners can also work with a debt management to consolidate or restructure loan payments.
+Business owners can also work with a debt management company to consolidate or restructure loan payments.

 Medical Debt Relief